Domestic Violence Protections in Saudi Arabia

 What is this right?

-• Definition: Abuse includes physical, psychological, sexual, and financial harm — as well as threats and neglect — by a family member or household member.
+• Definition: Abuse includes physical, psychological, sexual, and financial harm — as well as threats, neglect, and exploitation — by a family member or household member.

 • Penalties: Abusers face up to 1 year in prison and fines up to SAR 50,000 for a first offence.
 Repeat offenders face doubled penalties.

-• Protection orders: Courts can issue orders removing the abuser from the home, prohibiting contact, and requiring the abuser to attend counselling.
+• Protection orders: Courts can issue orders removing the abuser from the home, prohibiting contact, and requiring counselling — enforceable through the Execution Court.

-• Shelters: The Ministry of Human Resources and Social Development operates social protection shelters for abuse victims and their children.
+• Shelters: MHRSD operates social protection shelters (dar al-himaya) for abuse victims and their children in major cities.

 When does it apply?